11ty/11ty-website/src/docs/languages/mdx.md

 * Related languages: [Markdown](/docs/languages/markdown/), [JSX](/docs/languages/jsx/), [Custom](/docs/languages/custom/)
 * While [Markdown files](/docs/languages/markdown/) are preprocessed as Liquid, MDX files are not preprocessed by any other template syntax.
+* The Markdown in MDX files is parsed and transformed using [Remark](https://remark.js.org/), which is different from Eleventy's default Markdown parser, [markdown-it](https://github.com/markdown-it/markdown-it).
+Changes to Markdown options won't affect MDX, and output can be different from the same Markdown input.

 {% callout "info", "md" %}MDX requires ESM.
 This means your project `package.json` must contain `"type": "module"` or your configuration file must use the `.mjs` file extension, e.g. `eleventy.config.mjs`.{% endcallout %}